milecombo/spectralExponent/README.md

      % if low-pass filter (butter order 5) is set at 60 Hz, then stop fitting at approximately 45 Hz.
      % Better even, do NOT use any low-pass

+Or, for the sake of quickly testing this code, you can generate 1 minute of an EEG-looking signal
 ````matlab
 %%%%%%%%%%%%%%%%%%%%%%%%%%% FAKE SIGNAL GENERATION %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%
 %% generate signal data (a sum of sinusoids with random phase) with a given PSD exponent (-1,5)